mcursch/demo-repo/README.md

 ## git diff <branch>
-shows the difference in branches between the current branch and the specified branch
+shows the difference in branches between the current branch and the specified branch git diff by itself will show unstaged changes in your current branch, basically the difference between the branch and itself

 ## git log
 gives log of commits in reverse chrono order. shows hashes which can be used to specify which branch